1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 You may experience:

-• Nausea or episodes of vomiting
+• Episodes of vomiting or nausea.

 Causes

-• Allergic reactions to foods (eosinophilic esophagitis)
+• Food allergic reactions (eosinophilic esophagitis)

 Treatment